The Island (Sri Lanka)

 The Island is a daily English-language newspaper in Sri Lanka.
 It is published by Upali Newspapers.
-A sister newspaper of Divaina, The Island was established in 1981.
+A sister newspaper of Divaina, The Island was established in 1981 by businessman Upali Wijewardene.
 Its Sunday edition, Sunday Island, commenced publishing in 1991.

+The newspaper publishes both print and online editions, with its digital operation providing news, business, sports, features, opinion and other content.
 The daily newspaper currently has a circulation of 70,000 and its Sunday edition, 103,000 per issue.
-Upali Wijewardene was its founder.
 Its political leaning is pro-Sri Lanka Freedom Party.